 .5 Number of updates in the affected dataset.

 Review of ENC Updates.
-It should be possible for the Mariner to review the updates applied through displaying the SENC contents with the updates highlighted.
+It must be possible for the Mariner to review the updates applied through displaying the System Database contents with the updates highlighted.

 Modification of Updates.
-Rejection or amendment of an update by the Mariner shall be achieved by the manual update method.
+Rejection or amendment of an update by the Mariner must be achieved by the manual update method.
 The questionable update should be noted as an anomaly in the Log File (see clause C-21.3.2(h)).

 Formatted Non-integrated Updates, for example a temporary military exercise area, will be processed as manual updates.

 ECDIS Update Status Report.
-It should be possible for the user to inspect and demonstrate the up to date status of all datasets held within the ECDIS against a complete list supplied by a service provider.
+It must be possible for the user to inspect and demonstrate the up to date status of all datasets held within the ECDIS against a complete list supplied by a service provider.
 Details of the required update status reports for both electronic chart and nautical publications datasets are given in Appendix C-3

 Manual Update